dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

 - A more actions (three dots) button with additional options:

+  - A **data table** toggle button to show or hide the data table associated with the layer

   - **Download data** allows you to download the data for this layer in GeoJSON format for use in other mapping software

   - **Edit layer** is the same as edit button above